Manju200417/NotesApp/README.md

 - Admins have privileged access to manage users and files.
 - Middleware ensures restricted access to protected pages.
 - Public pages include Login, Register, Admin Login, and a limited Dashboard view.

 ---

+## AI Chatbot

+### Overview

+The NotesApp integrates an intelligent AI-powered chatbot built with **Groq API**, providing users with instant assistance and project information directly from the application.

+### Features

+The AI Chatbot helps users by:

+- **Project Information:** Get detailed information about the NotesApp project, its features, and capabilities
+- **Usage Instructions:** Receive step-by-step instructions on how to use various features of the application
+- **File Listing:** List and explore all available files within the project structure
+- **Navigation Help:** Get guidance on navigating through different sections of the app
+- **Query Answering:** Answer user questions about notes, uploads, downloads, and general app functionality

+### Technology

+- **AI Model:** Groq API (High-performance language model)
+- **Integration:** Seamlessly integrated into the user dashboard
+- **Availability:** Available to all authenticated users
+- **Real-time Responses:** Instant answers powered by advanced AI capabilities

+### How It Works

+1. User opens the chatbot interface from the dashboard
+2. User types a query or question
+3. Query is sent to the Groq API backend service
+4. AI processes the request and generates contextual responses
+5. Response is displayed to the user in real-time

+### Example Queries

+- *"What is NotesApp?"*
+- *"How do I upload a file?"*
+- *"List all files in the project"*
+- *"How can I download notes?"*
+- *"What are the features of this app?"*
+- *"Show me the project structure"*

+---